c-aycan/Clustering-Algorithm-for-Regional-Convergence/README.md

 ## Description:

 First, I employ a clustering algorithm to show natural grouping of NUTS-2 level regions with respect to their GDP per capita growth.
+The ML algorithm enables different paths for transition, for example different technology growth rates or convergence speeds are made possible.
 Secondly, I investigate spatial autocorrelation among regions.
-The ML algorithm enables different paths for transition, for example different technology growth rates or convergence speeds are made possible.
-While global and local Moran's I methodology captures interdependencies and co-movement of regional growth based on their location.
+For this global and local Moran's I methodology captures interdependencies and co-movements of regional growth based on location.

 ## Objective: